 The University of Nebraska, Omaha also provides online BS and MS programs in criminology and criminal justice.
 In its distance-based BS program, students learn about the nature of crime; criminal justice research, theory & methodology; and the statistical applications in criminal justice.
 The online MS program provides additional instruction in terrorism; violence; theoretical criminology; special problems in criminal justice; comparative criminology & criminal justice; police effectiveness; violence crime & criminal behavior; and other topics.

-Finally, the University of Cincinnati boasts the #1 most published faculty in the Journal of Criminal Justice and is among the top 15 online graduate programs in CJ (US News & World Report 2017).
+Finally, the University of Cincinnati boasts the #1 most published faculty in the Journal of Criminal Justice and is among the top 15 online master’s degree programs in CJ (US News & World Report 2020).
 Notably, UC’s distance-based master’s program in CJ provides three tracks: analysis of criminal behavior, law enforcement & crime prevention, and corrections & offender rehabilitation.
 All three tracks offer courses such as basic research methods in criminal justice; biosocial factors in serial offending; juvenile justice; computer criminology; and white-collar crime.
-These online CJ programs costs $724 (in-Ohio) or $739 per credit hour.

 While credentialing varies by state of residence and role, there are some common credentialing entities among criminal justice professionals.
 In addition to state police academies and other local bodies, the Forensic Specialties Accreditation Board (FSAB) has recognized 10 certifying entities related to forensics work, many of which are relevant to the criminal justice field.
 For example, the American Board of Criminalistics (ABC) has various five-year professional certifications in six subfields: comprehensive criminalistics, molecular biology, drug analysis, fire debris, hair & fiber, and paint & polymer.
 Candidates for these credentials must have at least a bachelor’s degree, two years of experience in criminalistics, and a passing score on a comprehensive examination.